Geography of Germany: Climate

 The warmest area in Germany is the area bordering France, west of the Schwarzwald hills, roughly between Mannheim to the north and the Swiss border to the south.
 The coldest area (except for mountain peaks) is found in the southeastern parts of eastern Germany around Dresden and Görlitz up to Berlin.

 Germany's climate is temperate and marine in the west and humid continental in the east.
 It has cool winters in the west and cold winters in the east.
 It has moderate rainfall year-round and is mostly overcast from November to February.
 Summers are warm, more so in the south.
 The north and centre of Germany lies fully in the temperate climatic zone in which humid westerly winds predominate.
 In the northwest and the north, the climate is oceanic.
 Winters there are cool and summers warm.
 In the east, the climate shows clear continental features; winters are cold and summers warm.
 Dry periods are often recorded.

 In the centre and the south, there is a transitional climate between oceanic or continental.
 Winters are cool and summers warm, though maximum temperatures can exceed 30 °C for several days in a row during heat waves.

 The warmest regions of Germany are in the southwest (see Rhine Rift Valley, German Wine Route and Palatinate).
 Summers are hot with many days up to 40 °C. Sometimes, minimum temperatures do not drop below 20 °C, which is relatively rare in other regions, except the North Sea coast and western city climates.

-The recorded extremes are a maximum of 41.2 °C (July 2019, Duisburg-Bearl & Tönisvorst), and a minimum of -37.8 °C (February 1929, in Pfaffenhofen an der Ilm).
+The recorded extremes are a maximum of 41.5 °C (June 2026, in Möckern-Drewitz) and a minimum of -37.8 °C (February 1929, in Pfaffenhofen an der Ilm).